kaschaefer/MeetMe/README.md

 Contact: kaelas@uoregon.edu

 ## Description
 This program runs a Python/Flask server that controls authentication and queries for a web application that interacts with the Google Calendar API.
 Somebody proposes a meeting and specifies date and time ranges.
 The application helps prepare an invitation, which is sent out to other attendees.
 Each attendee responds with their availability for the meeting.
 For both the meeting proposer and the attendees, the application draws information from selected Google calendars to narrow the potential times down to times that do not conflict with existing non-transparent (that is, busy) events.
 To be able to use this application, you will need to download and host your own version.
+### NOTE FOR GRADER
+If a user is the owner of a meeting, they need to check on the status of their meeting by choosing the "respond to existing meeting request" option on the homepage of the application.

 ### Design Choices
 #### Privacy